growthbook/growthbook-proxy/README.md

 Then, simply point your GrowthBook SDKs to the GrowthBook Proxy instead of the GrowthBook API.

 You will need to create a "readonly" secret API key in GrowthBook by going to **Settings -> API Keys** (you can also use a Personal Access Token if preferred).
-This key will be used to authenticate your proxy server with the GrowthBook app.
+Or you can use a custom SECRET_API_KEY of your choosing<sup>✻</sup>.
+Whichever method you choose, this key will be used to authenticate your proxy server with the GrowthBook app.

 ### Self-hosted customers